How do I add media files to the media library?

 Select the media file you want to embed and save the selection.
 The media file and player will then be embedded in your announcement, discussion, page, syllabus or quiz page for students to view.
 (Note: embedded videos are not included in the email notification of an Announcement that participants will receive, but the media can be accessed by viewing the announcement within the course site.)

 If you have arranged to have your class lectures recorded, they will become available automatically in the Media Library section of your course site.
-If interested in having your class lecture recorded, please request a consultation with CTL at the following address:
+If interested in having your class lecture recorded, please request a consultation with Poorvu Center for Teaching and Learning at the following address: